Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 <img src="images/ch3_sales_violin.png" alt="Segmented violin plot" width="100%" />
 <p class="caption">(\#fig:chthreeticketsviolin)Segmented violin plot</p>
 </div>

 I think violin plots are interesting, but I typically don't use them.
 I prefer to split my density plots and boxplots into separate graphs.
 You may feel differently.
 I would not recommend showing one of these plots to someone with limited statistical experience.
 Perhaps you shouldn't use them at all.

 ## Line and tile plots

 Line plots and tile plots can be used in various ways.
 Line plots tend to be used to demonstrate some sort of longitudinal trend.
-Tile plots can help to visualize that that is multidimensional and correlates with other features being displayed.
+Tile plots can help to visualize data that is multidimensional and correlates with other features being displayed.
 Line plots will need some sort of grouping variable and can occasionally be frustrating to work with.
 In general, you put them together in the same way as the other plots you have seen.
 The following code produces the plot in figure \@ref(fig:chthreeticketsline).

 ```r